yanganto/near-staking-knd/docs/architecture.md

 acquiring a [session
 lock](https://www.consul.io/docs/dynamic-app-config/sessions).
 The active
 validator will receive the validator key of the pool.
-All other nodes running kuutamod + neard become passive validator as depicted without validator key and are kept in sync with the network for faster failover.
+All other nodes running kneard + neard become passive validator as depicted without validator key and are kept in sync with the network for faster failover.

 In case the active validator crashes or it becomes unavailable the session lock